raspberrypilearning/visualising-sorting-with-python/lesson-5/lesson.md

-# Visualising Sorting with Python - Insertion Sort
+# Visualising Sorting with Python - Recursion

-In this lesson studetns will implement an Insertion Sort in Python, and visualise it's action using Matplotlib
+In this lesson, students will look at some classical solutions to various mathematical problems that utilise recursion.

 ## Learning objectives

-- To understand the mechanics and performance of the Insertion Sort algorithm
+- To understand what is meant by the term recursion
-- Something else
+- To be able to implement some simple recursive algorithms in Python

 ## Learning outcomes

 ### All students are able to

-- Describe the basic mechanics of the Insertion Sort algorithm
+- Describe what is meant by recursion.

 ### Most students are able to

-- Implement an Insertion Sort in Python
-- Describe in detail the mechanics of the Insertion Sort algorithm
+- Implement recursive solutions to finding factorials and gcd

 ### Some students are able to

-- Critically analyse the performance of the algorithm and identify it's weakesses
+- Implement recursive solutions to detecting palindromes and creating a fibonnaci sequence.

 ## Lesson Summary

-- Students use Matplotlib to visualise a single element beign sorted using the algorithm.
-- Students implement the full sorting algorithm
+- Students are provided with a gentle introduction to recursion by using recursive algorithms to find factorials of a number and the gcd of two numbers.
+- Students can attmept to independently create recursive functions in Python to detect palindromes and create the Fibonnaci sequence.

 ## Starter

-- Insertion sort can easily be visualised using a pack of cards.
+-

 ## Main development